metagenomics/metagenomics-tk/docs/full_pipeline.md

 ---8<--- "scripts/gettingStarted/test_gettingStarted_part3.sh:2:11"
 ```

-This is the MetaSpades part that is used instead of the MEGAHIT configuration:
+This is the MetaSpades part that was used by the previous command instead of the MEGAHIT configuration:

 ```YAML
 ---8<--- "default/fullPipeline_illumina_nanpore_getting_started_part3.yml:48:51"